pimbrouwers/Donald/README.md

 ## Command Builder

 At the core of Donald is a computation expression for building `IDbCommand` instances.
-It exposes four modification points:
+It exposes five modification points:

 1. `cmdText` - SQL statement you intend to execute (default: `String.empty`).
 2. `cmdParam` - Input parameters for your statement (default: `[]`).
 3. `cmdType` - Type of command you want to execute (default: `CommandType.Text`)
 4. `cmdTran` - Transaction to assign to command.
+5. `cmdTimeout` - The maximum time a command can run for (default: underlying DbCommand default, usually 30 seconds)

 ## Execution Model